-Drive Business Growth with Hierarchies in Your Master Data Architecture
+Drive Business Growth with Hierarchies Across All Your Use Cases

-If you've already read the first installment of our Master Data Knowledge Series, you know the value that master data can bring to your business.
-Managing hierarchies is both one of the greatest benefits of master data, and one of the most difficult aspects to implement.
+If you've already read the first installment of our Master Data Knowledge Series, you know the value that mastering your data can bring to your business whether its across your enterprise or within one use case.
+Managing hierarchies is both one of the greatest benefits, and one of the most difficult aspects to implement.
 Luckily, Dun & Bradstreet can help.

 It takes time to design, institute, govern, and maintain a hierarchical structure, but the benefits your organization can reap are well worth the effort.
-Hierarchies clarify the relationships within companies in both a formal and traditional sense (majority ownership) and an abstract sense (companies that have relationships, but are not responsible for each other's debts).
+Hierarchies clarify the relationships within companies and can range from majority ownership which is vetted and monitored and an abstract sense which can be predicted for example when companies have relationships but are not responsible for each other's debts.
 From these relationships, you can:

 - Determine cross-sell and upsell opportunities with existing customers

 - Help your supply and compliance teams understand the full impact of partnerships

 - Look for savings when contracting with an enterprise for different goods or services

 - Improve customer experience by serving consistently multiple branches of the same company